Bichoshka/final-project-rsapp/README.md

 This project uses <a href="https://www.kaggle.com/competitions/forest-cover-type-prediction">this dataset</a>

-As for an environment manager I used conda,  feel free to download conva_env.yaml
+As for an environment manager I used conda,  feel free to download **conva_env.yaml** and activate it with your mini or anaconda

 to save a model use
 ```sh